Adding a Watermark with WKHTMLTOPDF

 Introduction

 If you are on this article, you already know what a watermark is, but just to be sure, it is a way of adding an image to a document to show where it was generated from or to avoid tampering for some reason.
 A common use of watermarking is to add the word DRAFT to a document.
 It turns out adding a watermark to your PDF document using WKHTMLTOPDF is something a lot of developers struggle with.
-In fact I did a quick search on Google to see if anyone solved this.

 Create the Image File